 - Offer online or telephone food and grocery orders with delivery or pick up services as alternatives to shopping in person.

 - Clean high touch surfaces such as pay stations, bagging areas and carts or hand baskets between each customer and use and encourage tap payment over pin pad use.

 - Limit the handling of credit cards and loyalty cards wherever possible, by allowing customers to scan.
-There is currently no evidence that COVID-19 can be passed on to others by touching or handling cash.

 - Employees who handle cash or credit card must wash their hands frequently with soap and water.
 This includes before any breaks, at the end of their shift, and before preparing food.

 - Should operators and employees choose to use gloves, ensure thorough hand washing before and after each change of gloves.

 - Ensure staff with cold, influenza, or COVID-19 like symptoms such as sore throat, fever, sneezing, and coughing remain at home.

 - Consider signage urging customers to maintain in-store physical distancing and to not enter a store if they have a cold or flu-like symptoms.